Herons are a family of migratory birds found in many regions, including Virginia.

 The Great Egret is an iconic bird known for its graceful appearance as it wades through shallow waters, looking for fish, frogs, tadpoles, and insects to eat.

-The Great Egret is an impressive sight as they soar above wetlands or gracefully move their long necks while searching for prey; however, they are not generally territorial with other birds of similar size.
+The Great Egret is an impressive sight as it soars above wetlands or gracefully moves its long neck while searching for prey; however, it is not generally territorial with other birds of similar size.

 In Virginia, they build nesting colonies near bodies of water alongside other types of herons, such as Snowy Egrets and Redish Egrets.